-If the boat is stored out of water, remove the garboard drain plug to keep the bilge dry.
+Remove the garboard drain plug to keep the bilge dry.
 Store your boat with the bow elevated for drainage.

 Drain all water tanks, lines, and pumps to prevent freeze damage.
 The fresh water system may be drained by running any faucet until the tank is empty.
 When empty turn the water pump off to prevent damage.
 Residual water will not damage the tank.
-If desired, the fresh water system may have a non-toxic antifreeze for potable water systems added.
+If desired, the fresh water system may have a non-toxic antifreeze added.
+This antifreeze can be purchased at marine or camping dealerships.
 To drain other lines, close seacocks and run the pumps until the lines are dry then open the seacocks.
 In warmer climates draining will help prevent water stagnation.